Volkswagen Santana: Santana (Europe; 1981–1984)

 The Volkswagen Santana was originally sold in Europe as a four-door sedan based on the Volkswagen Passat B2 from 1981 to 1984.
 In Europe the Santana was marketed towards the upper middle class.
 It was only available as a four-door sedan, although Volkswagen did build five two-door, pre-series sedans in 1981.

 The name "Santana" was derived from the Santa Ana winds.
 The Santana was also technically identical to the Passat while being positioned more upmarket, consisting of higher quality equipment and better interior materials.
-Distinguishing features from the Passat included a unique radiator grill with white indicator lenses right next to the headlight and more chrome decoration.
+Distinguishing features from the Passat included a unique radiator grille with white indicator lenses right next to the headlight and more chrome decoration.

 Volkswagen wanted to position the Santana higher than the Passat, but it was also cautious of the fact that it could possibly cannibalize sales of the Audi 80 B2.
 The Santana faced competition in its home market from the likes of the upmarket Audi 80, BMW 3 Series, Mercedes-Benz 190 while also competing with mainstream competitors such as the Opel Ascona.
 The Audi 80 and the VW Santana were marketed through a joint sales channel, and as a result sales remained below Volkswagen's expectations.

 From January 1985, the Santana name was dropped in Europe except in Spain, but the car continued to be kept on sale through a facelift and was henceforth known as the Passat notchback until the Passat B2's discontinuation in 1988.